mui/toolpad/docs/data/toolpad/getting-started/overview.md

 ## What is Toolpad?

-Toolpad is a self-hosted low-code internal tools builder designed to extend the MUI React components.
+Toolpad is a self-hosted low-code internal tools builder designed to extend MUI's suite of React components.
 It's designed for developers of all trades who want to save time building internal applications.
-Drag & drop pre-built UI components, connect your data sources, release your app - and you're done!
+Drag and drop pre-built UI components, connect your data sources, release your app, and you're done!

 ![Editor screenshot](/static/toolpad/marketing/index-hero-video-poster.jpg)